craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### August 20, 2019
+* Node.js has a variety of issues with high-performance compression, where increased concurrency, especially on Linux, can lead to [catastrophic memory fragmentation](https://github.com/nodejs/node/issues/8871) and slow performance.

 ### August 19, 2019
 * You should always keep your Authorization logic outside of your GraphQL reolvers.
 Instead, make calls to your business logic layer.
 * Don't make classes your public API.
 Instead, use factory functions.
 This will keep people from inheriting from them.